antongeorgescu/light-photo-manager/README.md

 # Light Photo Manager
 A basic photo manager that organizes automatically your photos.
 The photos are distributed in year/season based on the capture date.
+One or multiple source folders will be processed and their combined photos will be copied in as many destination folders as specified.
+Both source and destinations paths are set in **configuration.json** file, which is deployed in the same installation folder with the executable.

 ## Publish
 Use the command and options below to create a self-contained package <br/>